12 Characteristics of the Top-Level NFL Quarterbacks

 9. Establish Themselves as Leaders in the Huddle and on the Sideline

 The key characteristic of an elite NFL quarterback is there ability to establish themselves as leaders on the field as well as on the sideline.
 When the offense is on the field, the QB is the general on the field.
 The best professional quarterbacks have an uncanny ability to motivate their teams to higher heights.
 They show an unwavering belief their team can pull this one out; no matter the score or the time left on the scoreboard.
 More than that, their teammates believe them and give their best efforts to the end.

-A 10th quality of elite NFL quarterbacks is their uncanny ability to forge fourth quarter comebacks.
-Again, it does not matter how much time is left on the clock; the best quarterbacks in the National Football League believe and so do their teammates.
+A 10th quality of elite NFL quarterbacks is their uncanny ability to forge fourth-quarter comebacks.
+Again, it does not matter how much time is left on the clock; the best quarterbacks in the National Football League believe it, and so do their teammates.

-This trait was demonstrated Sunday, October 21, 2012 by two quarterbacks playing the same game.
-Although too new to the league to be considered an elite quarterback, 2011 Heisman Trophy Robert Griffin III (or RGIII) of the Washington Redskins took over the ball with less than two minute left in an attempt to overcome a four point deficit against the New York Giants.
+This trait was demonstrated Sunday, October 21, 2012, by two quarterbacks playing the same game.
+Although too new to the league to be considered an elite quarterback, 2011 Heisman Trophy Robert Griffin III (or RGIII) of the Washington Redskins took over the ball with less than two minutes left in an attempt to overcome a four-point deficit against the New York Giants.
 RGIII promptly led his team down the field in just under a minute before making a perfect pass to receiver Santana Moss for the go ahead score.
-It was the second last minute comeback RGIII led in as many weeks.
-However, Giants quarterback and two-time Super Bowl champion Eli Manning was not to be out done.
+It was the second last-minute comeback RGIII led in as many weeks.
+However, Giants quarterback and two-time Super Bowl champion Eli Manning was not to be outdone.
 He took the field with less than 45 seconds left and three or four plays later hit his receiver Victor Cruz to take the lead back.
 Elite NFL QBs know how to rally their players when the chips are down and time is running out.

 11. Rise to the Occasion of All Games, but Even More so in Big Games